tanghao-xiaomi/docs/en/device_dev_guide/connection/network/protocol_stack/NetProtocolStackIntro.md

 ### 3. UDP / ICMP / ICMPv6 Capabilities

-In addition to the basic network communication capabilities, the OpenVela network stack also provides a series of advanced features for multi-core architectures, complex routing scenarios, and high-performance network requirements.
+In addition to the basic network communication capabilities, the openvela network stack also provides a series of advanced features for multi-core architectures, complex routing scenarios, and high-performance network requirements.
 The following is a detailed introduction to the advanced capabilities.

 #### UDP Capabilities